 Yes.
-The class schedule usually is available for online viewing by the first week in July.
+The class schedule is usually available for online viewing by the first week in July.

 If you registered for Education Week in the past three years, you are included in our mailings.
 Otherwise, please click here to add your name to the mailing list, or call 801-422-6214.

-Firearms and weapons are not permitted, concealed or not concealed, with or without a concealed weapon permit, while upon properties owned or controlled by the university (including on-campus housing), without specific written permission from the Chief of University Police.
+Firearms and weapons are not permitted, concealed or not concealed, with or without a concealed weapon permit, while upon properties owned or controlled by the University (including on-campus housing), without specific written permission from the BYU Chief of University Police.
 Law enforcement officers certified by the state of Utah, federal law enforcement officers, and security officers for armored vehicle services contracted with the university when on official duties, may carry a firearm on campus.